PIG & INK

 caught in an ancient custody battle)

-when I manage to hang out my laundry
+when I manage to hang out my wet clothes

 with a reasonable rhythm of